Amber Mason Published September 5, 2022. Updated October 13, 2023.

 Malware Bots or Botnets

-Bots are automated programs designed to carry out a task, they can be good (like chatbots or shop bots) or bad (like zombie bots).
+Bots are automated programs designed to carry out a specific task, they can be good (like chatbots or shop bots) or bad (like zombie bots – used to give hackers control of your device to create a network of infected devices, called a botnet, or scalper bots – ones criminals use to buy up the stock of an item, only to try and resell it for more than it’s worth).
 Malicious bots act as a sort of “spider”, meaning the bot program “crawls” through the internet looking for holes in security infrastructures to attack automatically.
 A malicious bot is designed to infect a host (device) and steal information.
 Some simpler malware bots include file-sharing and spam bots.
-A file-sharing bot takes a query term from a user such as a popular movie or album, and responds to the question stating that they have the movie/album for download, but when the user clicks on the provided link, they are infected with a malicious bot instead.
+A file-sharing bot takes a query term from a user such as a popular movie or album, responds to the query stating that they have the movie/album for download, but when the user clicks on the provided link, they are infected with a malicious bot instead.
 A spam bot will flood your inbox or DMs with unsolicited messages, most commonly from aggressive advertisers.
-A botnet is created by individual zombie bots, where the bots infect thousands of computers, creating a network that different hackers can “rent out” and use to perform malicious attacks across thousands of computers at once.
+Bots have the ability to create a botnet – A botnet is created by individual zombie bots, where the bots spread and infect thousands of computers, creating a network of infected computers/devices that different hackers can “rent out” to other malicious actors to carry out malicious attacks across thousands of computers at once.

 Overall, malicious bots and botnets can: